A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 .
 Then place the construction on the Tatra board.

-When you are in an enemy area (coin with black background), you can choose to battle.
+When you are in an enemy area (coin with dark background), you can choose to battle.
 Battle Tiles

 You can reveal Battle Tiles through the Scout (5.4) action to have more information before going into negotiations.